Which is better when it comes to ClearCorrect vs Invisalign?

-Despite the apparent minor differences between Invisalign and ClearCorrect, we know that this is an important decision, to be thoroughly researched and contemplated before making the final choice.
-Especially when you consider the higher costs of ClearCorrect and Invisalign compared to DIY brands.
-The good news is, both these brands have been proven to deliver quality results and there are plenty of testimonials as proof.
+Despite the apparent minor differences between Invisalign and ClearCorrect, we know that this is an important decision, especially when you consider the higher costs of ClearCorrect and Invisalign compared to DIY orthodontics brands.

 - Treatment options

-We hope the information in this article helps you make your final decision!
+We hope the information in this article helps you make your final decision, and if you want to learn more about ClearCorrect, you can read our ClearCorrect review article too.

 Table of contents